Resources / Blog /

 • Impaired egg or sperm quality

-IUI works well only in cases of mild endometriosis.
-In case of severe endometriosis, a better option is in vitro fertilization (IVF).
-Here, we stimulate your ovaries to produce multiple eggs, harvest them, fertilize them in a lab to create embryos, then transfer the embryo into your uterus, bypassing the tubes and the pelvis that might be damaged by endometriosis.
+In Vitro Fertilization (IVF): In more severe cases of endometriosis, a better option is in vitro fertilization (IVF).
+We stimulate your ovaries to produce multiple eggs, harvest them and fertilize them in a lab to create embryos.
+Our fertility specialists then transfer the embryo into your uterus, bypassing any endometriosis damage within the tubes or pelvis.

 Surgical treatment for endometriosis